-5-5.3 WELLS IN THE TRINITY AQUIFER MANAGEMENT ZONES
+5-5.3.
+WELLS IN THE TRINITY AQUIFER MANAGEMENT ZONES.

-- A. MIDDLE TRINITY WELLS (Figure 5).
+A. MIDDLE TRINITY WELLS (Figure 5).
 The following standards apply to wells to be completed in and open only to the Middle Trinity Management Zone.
-The Middle Trinity Management Zone is comprised principally of the Middle Trinity Aquifer excluding the elevated Ca-SO4 water-bearing units in the upper portion of the Lower Glen Rose; this boundary may also be coincident with the top of a "reef" unit in the upper portions of the Lower Glen Rose Formation (when present). - (1) Drilling and Casing.
-All wells shall be drilled to a depth not to exceed the base of the units of the Middle Trinity Aquifer and shall be cased to the base of the elevated Ca-SO4 water-bearing units in the upper portion of the Lower Glen Rose formation just above the top of a "reef" unit in the upper portions of the Lower Glen Rose Formation, if present. - (2) Grouting and Annular Seal. - a.
-A volume of grout shall be emplaced to fill the entire depth of the borehole-annulus of the casing from the base of the elevated Ca-SO4 water-bearing units in the upper portion of the Lower Glen Rose just above the top of a "reef" unit in the upper portions of the Lower Glen Rose Formation (when present) back to the land surface. - b.
-In areas where "circulation loss" problems are anticipated or have occurred within the Edwards Group, the driller shall adhere to the grouting requirements of 5-5.1.C(6) of this section and may request consideration of the use of alternate materials if necessary. - c.
-Grout emplaced for the annular seal shall comply with 5-5.1.C(9)&(10) of this section related to sealing off zones of elevated total hardness and sulfates. - B. LOWER TRINITY WELLS (Figure 6).
+The Middle Trinity Management Zone is comprised principally of the Middle Trinity

+Aquifer excluding the elevated Ca-SO4 water-bearing units in the upper portion of the Lower Glen Rose; this boundary may also be coincident with the top of a "reef" unit in the upper portions of the Lower Glen Rose Formation (when present).

+- (1) Drilling and Casing.
+All wells shall be drilled to a depth not to exceed the base of the units of the Middle Trinity Aquifer and shall be cased to the base of the elevated Ca-SO4 water-bearing units in the upper portion of the Lower Glen Rose formation just above the top of a "reef" unit in the upper portions of the Lower Glen Rose Formation, if present.
+If the "reef" unit is not present, the base of the elevated Ca-SO4 water-bearing units should be assumed to be a minimum of 50 feet below the Upper Glen Rose/Lower Glen Rose contact. - (2) Grouting and Annular Seal. - a.
+A volume of grout shall be emplaced to fill the entire depth of the borehole-annulus of the casing from the base of the elevated CaSO4 water-bearing units in the upper portion of the Lower Glen Rose just above the top of a "reef" unit in the upper portions of the Lower Glen Rose Formation (if present) back to the land surface.
+If the "reef" unit is not present, the base of the elevated Ca-SO4 water-bearing units should be assumed to be a minimum of 50 feet below the Upper Glen Rose/Lower Glen Rose contact. - b.
+In areas where "circulation loss" problems are anticipated or have occurred within the Edwards Group, the driller shall adhere to the grouting requirements of 5-5.1.C(7) of this section and may request consideration of the use of alternate materials if necessary. - c.
+Grout emplaced for the annular seal shall comply with 5-5.1.C(10)&(11) of this section related to sealing off zones of elevated total hardness and sulfates. - B. LOWER TRINITY WELLS (Figure 6).
 The following standards apply to wells to be completed in and open only to the Lower Trinity Management Zone.
 The Lower Trinity Management Zone composed of the Lower Trinity Aquifer which is an aquifer comprising the Sligo and Hosston Members of the Travis Peak Formation. - (1) Drilling and Casing.
 All wells shall be drilled to a depth not to exceed the base of the units of the Lower Trinity Aquifer and shall be cased to the top of the Lower Trinity Aquifer or the base of Hammett Shale. - (2) Grouting and Annular Seal.